Coaxial/refrigerator/README.md

-A simple NodeJS app that gets a Haiku using the `haiku` command by [~vilmibm](http://tilde.club/~vilmibm/).
-It uses words from the Haiku to try and fetch a relevant tunblr background.
+A simple NodeJS app that gets a Haiku from the NY Times [haikus page](http://haikus.nytimes.com) and matches it to a relevant Tumblr background.

 Built with NodeJS and emberJS.
 [Code available on GitHub](https://github.com/coaxial/refrigerator).